-1The FUTA tax levied on private employers is actually 6.2% of the first \$7,000 of wages paid annually to each UC-covered employee.
+1 The FUTA tax levied on private employers is actually 6.2% of the first \$7,000 of wages paid annually to each UC-covered employee.
 This tax rate is reduced to 0.8% in states with approved UC programs.
 All 50 states, the District of Columbia, Puerto Rico, and the Virgin Islands have approved programs; thus the effective FUTA tax rate is 0.8%.

-Regular UC benefits are designed to assist experienced workers facing short-term, temporary periods of unemployment.
+Regular UC benefits are designed to assist experienced workers facing shortterm, temporary periods of unemployment.
 Currently, 51 state programs limit the maximum duration for receipt of regular UC benefits to 26 weeks.
 Only Massachusetts and Washington allow a longer maximum duration of 30 weeks.
 During periods of economic growth, the duration of regular benefits is usually sufficient, as most UC beneficiaries experience fewer weeks of unemployment than their maximum entitlements for the year.
 For example, in 1999 the national average duration was 14.2 weeks, compared to a national average duration of 16.5 weeks during 1993 (when the effects of the 1991 recession were reflected in the unemployment data).
+The national average duration for 2001 was 13.5 weeks.
 However, during periods of economic decline, people tend to remain unemployed longer because of the greater difficulty in finding new jobs, and a rising proportion of jobless workers exhaust UC benefits without finding new work.
 For example, in 1993 the national average exhaustion rate for regular UC benefits was 38.4%, compared to 31.3% in 1999.
+The national average exhaustion rate for 2001 was 32.6%, and was 38.8% in the 2^{nd} quarter of 2002.
 Thus, programs have been established to increase the number of weeks of assistance during periods of high unemployment.